Blood Pressure Guidelines, Definitions and Risk Factors (2021)

 Blood pressure is one of the most prevalent risk factors for cardiovascular disease.

 It is important to be accurately aware of what your average blood pressure is.
 Work with your healthcare provider to get an understanding of your numbers.
 Together as a team, you can determine what your level of risk is, and what your best path forward looks like in terms of managing it.
 This may include lifestyle changes like improving your nutritional intake and physical activity, moderating drug or alcohol intake, or perhaps even considering a medication to control your blood pressure.

-Scientific guidelines that define the risks of high blood pressure suggest that nearly half of Americans may suffer from the dangerous condition.
+Scientific new hypertension guidelines that define the risks of high blood pressure suggest that nearly half of Americans may suffer from the dangerous condition.

 According to new guidelines, 130/80 is now considered high blood pressure (previously it was 140/90).
 This means that nearly half of adults in the U.S. have high blood pressure, as opposed to about one third under the previous definition.
 These guidelines are meant to help people control their blood pressure earlier by taking preventative action.